dwringer/composition-nodes/README.md

 Currently this only generates one line of text, but it can be layered with other images using the Image Compositor node or any other such tool.

+#### 2D Noise Image

+Creates an image of 2D Noise approximating the desired characteristics, using various combinations of gaussian blur and arithmetic operations to perform low pass and high pass filtering of 2-dimensional spatial frequencies of each channel to create Red, Blue, or Green "colored noise".

+#### Noise (Spectral Characteristics)

+This operates like 2D Noise Image but outputs latent tensors, 4-channel or 16-channel.

+#### Flatten Histogram (Grayscale)

+Scales the values of an L-mode image by scaling them to the full range 0..255 in equal proportions

+#### Add Noise (Flux)

+Calculates the correct initial timestep noising amount and applies it to the given latent tensor using simple addition according to the specified ratio.

+#### Latent Quantize (Kohonen map)

+Use a self-organizing map to quantize the values of a latent tensor.
+This is highly experimental and not really suitable for most use cases.
+It's very easy to use settings that will appear to hang, or tie up the PC for a very long time, so use of this node is somewhat discouraged.

+#### Image Quantize (Kohonen map)

+Use a Kohonen self-organizing map to quantize the pixel values of an image.
+It's possible to pass in an existing map, which will be used instead of training a new one.
+It's also possible to pass in a "swap map", which will be used in place of the standard map's assigned pixel values in quantizing the target image - these values can be correlated either one by one by a linear assignment minimizing the distances\* between each of them, or by swapping their coordinates on the maps themselves, which can be orientedfirst such that their corner distances\* are minimized achieving a closest-fit while attempting to preserve mappings of adjacent colors.

+\*Here, "distances" refers to the euclidean distances between (L, a, b) tuples in Oklab color space.

 ### Nodes since moved to Invoke core: